 Play at the Disney Store or pick up a new cape or frock.
 Photo by Rose Gordon Sala

 Going to be in the Times Square area?
-Let your preschooler grab a new frock or cape at the Disney Store to kick off this Midtown Manhattan outing.
-Head back into the square to climb the TKTS red steps for a higher view of this iconic NYC crossroads where you'll have fantastic people viewing.
+Let your preschooler grab a new frock or cape at the Disney Store to kick off a Midtown Manhattan outing.
+Head back into the square to climb the TKTS red steps for a higher view of this iconic NYC crossroads where you'll enjoy fantastic people viewing.
 Before sensory overload kicks in, exit southeast, picking up West 42nd Street.
 You'll hit Bryant Park after just one long avenue block.

 Picnic here with a packed lunch or grab something from a food kiosk.
-You can even test out the recently revamped, very fancy public restrooms for a potty break.
+You can even test out the very fancy public restrooms for a potty break.
 Walk to the Fifth Avenue side of the park to ogle the massive lions (Patience and Fortitude) on the steps of the Stephen A. Schwarzman New York Public Library, the Beaux-Arts historic building completed in 1911 when the public library system was first created.
 Pop in for a look at the Children's Center if you have time.
-Next, take a spin on the carousel within the park.
+Next, take a spin on Le Carrousel within the park.
 Depending on the season, there may be performances, shops, games, movies, or other family-friendly activities taking place—most of them completely FREE.
 Check its calendar for the latest.

 Once you've had your fill at the playground, head due north to The Parkhouse.
 The staff keeps the area filled with kid-friendly activities.
 On our recent visit, my preschooler made and painted a cardboard cat from up-cycled, pre-cut pieces.
 As an added bonus, be sure to stop by Teardrop Park for a quick trip down the spectacular, fast slide before you leave the 'hood.

 Start your outing at the Sugar Hill Museum of Art & Storytelling, which showcases the neighborhood's rich artistic history and offers a pair of studios for kids to get their hands dirty.
 There are interactive storytimes every Thursday-Sunday (the only days this gem is open).
-A pair of galleries showcase art old, new, and in-progress, but the space offers plenty of room to get your kid's wiggles out and is small enough to enjoy in a couple of hours, depending on how much art your little Picasso can create.
-A major bonus: Kids ages ages 8 & younger enter for free.
+A collection of galleries showcases art old, new, and in-progress, but the space offers plenty of room to get your kid's wiggles out and is small enough to enjoy in a couple of hours, depending on how much art your little Picasso can create.
+A major bonus: Kids ages ages 8 and younger enter for free.

 Follow your visit to the museum with a walk across the street to the recently remodeled Wright Brothers Playground, which has plenty of aviation-inspired jungle gyms to play on, toadstools to traverse, a small sprinkler area, and a well-maintained restroom on site.